GiorginoSerbuciano/DesktopSort/README.txt

 These limitations will be overcome in subsequent minor versions.

 1.5 KNOWN BUGS:
-11.09.2020 (v2.0), when DesktopSort.py is run after setup.py, confirmation dialogue appears twice.
+[FIXED] 11.09.2020 (v2.0), when DesktopSort.py is run after setup.py, confirmation dialogue appears twice.
 Move functionality appears to work as normal.

 1.6 PRIVACY NOTE
 DESKTOPSORT does not send or store information about your computer or any files processed by the program during its operation.